DH2642-project/FitTrackr/README.md

 ## User feedback at the prototyping stage (30 min)
 [User feedback](https://docs.google.com/document/d/1k6fzGHI7aa6IgPLAlqMR2oYAVkYn4_AuWQaJ9bH7bTk/edit?usp=sharing)
+To solve the confusion of how a workout is added we tried to make the button as explicit as possible and most of the users later thought the flow was clear when it was an interactive app rather than a pdf.
+The lack of a "Forgot Password" button sas solved by using google as the sign in option.
+The feedback about being a "corporate aesthetic" was not acted upon.

 ## User feedback at the formative evaluation stage (30 min)
 [User feedback](https://docs.google.com/document/d/1GcTGc8E_z0utTma-zfnyhMJC1-z6frFx-SRWyb9syuY/edit)